rlourette/ArticlesPapers/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility.md

 2. **Visual-Inertial Enhancement:** Reference nodes combine visual fiducial markers with BLE beacons, enabling forklifts and drones running P1's Positioning Engine to maintain continuous navigation throughout indoor facilities.
 Camera observations of fiducials provide bearing and range fixes that correct IMU drift, while the mesh self-locates from one or two P1 RTK anchors.
 A facility can go from bare walls to sub-30cm positioning accuracy in under an hour with no surveying.

-3. **Zero-Infrastructure Deployment:** The system requires no facility modifications—no conduit, no cabling, no network drops.
+3. **Zero-Infrastructure Deployment:** The system requires no facility modifications: no conduit, no cabling, no network drops.
 Battery-powered nodes mount anywhere with adhesive or magnets.
 Mains-powered infrastructure nodes plug into existing outlets.
 Only the P1 gateway requires external connectivity (cellular, Starlink, or Ethernet to Location Cloud); all other nodes communicate wirelessly through the mesh.
 This dramatically reduces deployment cost and enables temporary, remote, or leased facilities where traditional IT infrastructure is unavailable or impractical.

 4. **Tiered Communication Architecture:** Battery-powered relay nodes use Thread for low-power mesh networking, while mains-powered infrastructure nodes use WiFi HaLow (802.11ah) for high-bandwidth aggregation.
 This prevents Thread bandwidth saturation in large deployments while maintaining years of battery life for edge devices.